JieChungChen/tomography_toolbox/README.md

-# tomography_toolbox
+# Tomography Toolbox

-use pytorch to accelerate algorithms related to x-ray tomography, including Radon transform, FBP, etc.
+## How to use?

+`radon_gpu`: apply radon transform to image with eqaul width and height, gpu acceleration available.